MicrosoftDocs/power-platform/power-platform/developer/test-engine/powerfx.md

 `SetProperty(control.propertyName, propertyValue)`

-This is the same functionality as the Power Apps [SetProperty function](/power-apps/maker/canvas-apps/functions/function-setproperty).
+This function has the same functionality as the Power Apps [SetProperty function](/power-apps/maker/canvas-apps/functions/function-setproperty).

 When working with a nested gallery, use [Index()](/power-platform/power-fx/reference/function-first-last) within the `SetProperty` function.